Against All Flags: Shooting

-Filming began in January 1952.
-It was mostly done on a stage at the Universal Studios in Los Angeles with some location footage shot at Palos Verdes, California.
-It was Flynn's last Hollywood swashbuckler, as the further three he starred in were all made in Europe.
+Filming began in January 1952 on a soundstage at Universal Studios in Los Angeles.
+Location footage was shot at Palos Verdes, California.
+It was Flynn's last Hollywood swashbuckler, as his next three (The Master of Ballantrae, The Dark Avenger, and the never-finished The Story of William Tell) were made in Europe.

-Flynn exercised a degree of authority on set as changes in his contract meant that he ordered that the days of shooting end at 4.00pm, by which time he would become inebriated.
+Flynn exercised an increased degree of authority on set as a result of changes to his contract.
+One change stipulated that he could stop working at 4.00 pm, by which time he would become inebriated.

 Maureen O'Hara was wary of working with Flynn after he made an amorous advance on her years before.
-However she said by the end of filming "he had won me over.
+However, she recalled that by the end of filming, "he had won me over.
 I respected him professionally and was quite fond of him personally.
 Father Time was slowly calming his wicked, wicked ways, and deep within that devilish rogue, I found a kind and fragile soul."

-O'Hara said that Flynn "was a pro" who "came to work prepared.
+O'Hara said that Flynn "was a pro [who] came to work prepared.
 He rehearsed hard and practised his fencing sequences very meticulously."
-O'Hara did admit Flynn drank on set, often smuggling in alcohol by injecting it into oranges and eating the oranges.
-She said "everything good that we got on film was shot early in the day" and that Flynn would start drinking by morning and be of no use after 4 pm.
-She had to perform many of her close ups for love scenes opposite a black flag with an "x" on it while a script girl read lines.
+O'Hara did admit Flynn drank on set, often smuggling in alcohol by injecting it into oranges.
+She stated, "Everything good that we got on film was shot early in the day."
+However, Flynn would start drinking by morning and by 4 pm, he was of no use.
+O'Hara had to perform many of her close ups for love scenes opposite a black flag with an "x" on it while a script girl read his lines.
 "It was hard to watch him, very frustrating, but you forgave him because what he had given you earlier in the day had been so terrific."

 On 1 February Flynn broke his ankle during filming, with ten more days of filming still to be completed, most of it featuring Flynn.
 This meant completion of the movie had to be delayed.
 The ship which had been used in the film had been transformed for the film Yankee Buccaneer and had to be converted back.

 On April 18 Flynn returned to shoot the remaining sequences over two days.
 Because director George Sherman was working on Willie and Joe Back at the Front by then, the scenes were shot by Douglas Sirk.

-Anthony Quinn said that he and O'Hara had an affair making Sinbad the Sailor and every time they worked together again - Against All Flags, The Magnificent Matador - they would resume their affair temporarily.
+Anthony Quinn said that he and O'Hara began an affair while making Sinbad the Sailor (1947), and every time they worked together again (on Against All Flags, The Magnificent Matador), they would resume their affair temporarily.

-The cast includes "Capt.
-Black Death" (uncredited), a Black pirate captain played by Emmett Smith which has been described as "a progressive statement on racial equality for its time."
+The pirate characters include "Capt.
+Black Death", a Black pirate captain played by Emmett Smith.
+This casting has been described as a comparatively "progressive statement on racial equality for its time."